 Remember, LET THE BUYER BEWARE.
 DO NOT assume that since you’re paying a lot of money, and buying from a recommended shutter manufacturer that specializes in Historic Buildings, you can be assured you will get Shutters and Hardware that will make your home look as it did 100 years ago.
 There are some good manufacturers out there that produce historically accurate shutters and hardware.
 You still need to order the right products to get the look you want.
 Use the wrong hardware to hang them and you just wasted your money.
 Your house does NOT have to be historic.
 If your house was just built, the same rules above apply – it’s all about making your house look the best it can.

 Remember, mounting shutters to the side of the window frame is wrong.
-For buildings constructed prior to the Civil War when Strap Hinges were used, some of the casing may be visible due to the Pintle being mounted on the face of the casing.
+For buildings constructed prior to the Civil War when Strap Hinges were used, some of the casing may be visible due to the Pintle being mounted more centered on the face of the casing.

 People are accustomed to seeing improperly hung shutters.
 They are accustomed to seeing the trim around the window not being covered up by a shutter.
 Manufacturers are catering to this demand of the public and are offering them what they want.
 Don’t worry!
 You CAN still get the look you want by being an educated customer.

 Shop around for shutters.
 Check their websites and get their brochures.
 Look at their sample photos.
 Do they look like original shutters or fake?
 Your eyes are educated now.
 Sadly, many of the sample photos in brochures I have seen look fake due to the type of hinges used.
-Don’t let this stop you, they should carry the hinges you need.
+Don’t let this stop you, they should still carry the hinges you need.

 Next, read every page of the sites I list below.
 Compare the dimensions, rail height, type of wood, and all the types of hardware available on each site.

 Next, print out one of the shutter measurement guides and hardware worksheets available on the manufacturer’s websites.
 Physically examine your window frame on the exterior and plot the dimensions.